adityalahiri/adityalahiri.github.io/TIL.md

 A daily log of little things I learn pertaining to Computer Science and AI/ML.
 (Inspired by [Seth Godin](https://seths.blog/))

+## 3/6/20

+* Realised the importance of consistent coding practice like sticking with either camel case or underscores.
+Mixture of both leads to hell.

 ## 2/6/20

 * Attended [paper presentation](https://openreview.net/pdf?id=r1xMH1BtvB) of [Electra](https://github.com/google-research/electra) NLP Pre-Training by Google Research.
 One-ups BERT by using Generator + Discriminator in encoder instead of just Generator.